megancvitan/Stage-and-Scope-Light-Map/README.md

 # Stage and Scope Light Map
+-----PROJECY SUMMARY-----

-Using a linear stage to image light intensity of an LED.
+Using a linear stage to image the light intensity of an LED with a photodiode.

-sillyscope is JS code for reading data from scope at 10 Hz
+sillyscope is JS code for reading data from scope at 10 Hz.